Hierarchically hyperbolic groups and uniform exponential growth: Introduction

-{\bf Acknowledgments:} The authors are grateful to David Hume for his advice on Example \ref{ex:BM}.
-The authors thank Jacob Russell, Mark Hagen, Jason Behrstock, and Sam Taylor for several helpful conversations and clarifications.
+{\bf Acknowledgments:} The authors are grateful to David Hume for his advice on \Cref{ex:BM}.
+The authors thank Jacob Russell, Mark Hagen, Jason Behrstock, and Sam Taylor for several helpful conversations and clarifications, and the anonymous referee for helpful comments.
 TN and DS also give special thanks to their respective advisors, Dave Futer and Alessandro Sisto, for their ongoing support and their many helpful comments on early drafts of this paper.
 We are also grateful to the organizers of the GAGTA 2018 conference where part of this collaboration began.